magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

  **Team**

-▢    Ensure, you have the right team in place, with the proper Adobe Commerce certifications and skillset.
+▢    Ensure you have the right team in place with the proper Adobe Commerce certifications and skillset.

  **Budget & Timing**